Non-fillability of overtwisted contact manifolds via polyfolds: A Deligne--Mumford type space

 with $j_{\nu}\ra j$ and $k_{\nu}\ra k$ in $\JJ$.
 We claim that $u_{\nu}$ has a $C^{\infty}$-convergent subsequence whose limit $u$ will be an equivalence

 also, cf.\ \cite[Proposition 3.25]{hwz-dm12}.

 It suffices to proof $C^{\infty}$-convergence because the limit $u$ will be automatically an equivalence as $u$ restricts to a degree $1$ map on each component of $S$.
 Restricting $u_{\nu}$ to the components of $S$ we obtain sequences of $k_{\nu}$-holomorphic diffeomorphisms $v_{\nu}$ one sequence for each component of $(S,j_{\nu})$.
-As the degree of all $v_{\nu}$ equals $1$ the area $\int_Cv_{\nu}^*\sigma=\pi$, $C$ being $\D$ or $\C P^1$, is uniformly bounded by the transformation formula.
+As the degree of each $v_{\nu}$ equals $1$ viewed as map onto its image, the area $\int_Cv_{\nu}^*\sigma=\pi$, $C$ being $\D$ or $\C P^1$, is uniformly bounded via the transformation formula.
 Hence, we find a subsequence of $u_{\nu}$ so that all corresponding sequences $v_{\nu}$ converge in the sense of Gromov, see \cite{fz15}.
 Again using that the degree of all $v_{\nu}$ is $1$ we see that only one of the potential bubbles of each Gromov limit can intersect $0\in C$; the remaining bubbles would be necessarily constant as their area vanish.
-In other words, the chosen subsequence of $u_{\nu}$ converges in $C^{\infty}$, because the reparametrisations by $j_{\nu}$-holomorphic diffeomorphisms are fixed (i.e.\ equal $\id$) due to the stability condition.
+In other words, the chosen subsequence of $u_{\nu}$ converges in $C^{\infty}$, because the reparametrisations by $j_{\nu}$-holomorphic diffeomorphisms are fixed, i.e.\ equal $\id$, due to the stability condition.

 We verify the Hausdorff property, cf.\ \cite[Proposition 3.19]{hwz-dm12}: Assume that any pair of neighbourhoods of given points $[j]$ and $[k]$, resp., intersects non-trivially.
 Taking shrinking neighbourhoods of the corresponding points $j$ and $k$ in $\JJ$ we find $j_{\nu}\ra j$ and $k_{\nu}\ra k$ in $\JJ$ such that $[j_{\nu}]=[k_{\nu}]$ for all $\nu$.
 Then the above properness argument yields $[j]=[k]$. \end{rem}